 Reasonable Country of Origin Inquiry

-After completing the internal assessment described above, the Company performed, in good faith, a reasonable country-of-origin inquiry (“RCOI”) designed to determine whether the gold, tantalum and tin contained in its products originated in the Covered Countries during the Reporting Period.
+The Company performed, in good faith, a reasonable country-of-origin inquiry (“RCOI”) designed to determine whether the gold, tantalum and tin contained in its products originated in the Covered Countries during the Reporting Period.
 The RCOI involved identifying “high risk” suppliers with whom we needed to engage, based on the probability that the raw materials, components, or finished product they supplied may contain conflict minerals.
 “High risk suppliers” are suppliers that supply raw materials, components, or finished products that we determine have the highest risk of containing conflict minerals, based on our review of the category of items supplied by the suppliers.
-Our risk evaluation included the following steps: (1) review list of items procured during the reporting period and (2) identify items in the list that may contain conflict minerals, based on a review of the item’s category (e.g., electronics and metal components were considered to have a high risk of containing conflict minerals; whereas, pharmaceutical ingredients and paper/label suppliers were considered to have low risk of containing conflict minerals).
-We then contacted the “high risk” suppliers to request the RCOI of the conflict minerals that may be present in the materials and/or components and/or finished products they supplied.
-For the Reporting Period, we sent a new supplier survey to our “high risk suppliers.”
-We used the reporting template, developed by the Responsible Minerals Initiative, to survey our suppliers (the “Survey”).
+Our risk evaluation included the following steps: (1) review a list of items procured during the reporting period and (2) identify items in such list that may contain conflict minerals, based on a review of the item’s category (e.g., electronics and metal components were considered to have a high risk of containing conflict minerals; whereas, pharmaceutical ingredients and paper/label suppliers were considered to have low risk of containing conflict minerals).
+We then contacted the “high risk” suppliers to request the country-of-origin of the conflict minerals that may be present in the materials and/or components and/or finished products they supplied.
+For the Reporting Period, we sent a supplier survey to our “high risk suppliers.”
+We used the Conflict Minerals Reporting Template, developed by the Responsible Minerals Initiative, to survey our suppliers (the “Survey”).

 Because of our size, the complexity of our products, and the depth, breadth, and constant evolution of our supply chain, it is difficult to identify suppliers upstream from our direct suppliers.
 We rely on our direct suppliers to provide us with information about the source of conflict minerals contained in the raw materials and/or components supplied to us.
 In many instances, our direct suppliers are similarly reliant upon information provided by their suppliers.
-Responses to the Survey were due promptly.
 Our disclosures in this report are based on the information we received from our suppliers.